naxvog/wpr-redis/README.md

 ## Known Issues ##
 * Connection to any kind of Redis cluster is currently not supported
-* If you are using nginx and if you can alter its configuration the [Rocket-Nginx](https://github.com/SatelliteWP/rocket-nginx) seems to be faster than this (tested using a NVME SSD equipped server)
+* If you are using nginx and if you can alter its configuration the [Rocket-Nginx](https://github.com/SatelliteWP/rocket-nginx) configuration seems to be faster than this (tested using a NVME SSD equipped server)

 ## Disclaimer ##
 This plugin uses WP Rocket's namespacing to alter its file modification functions as well as WP Rockets `advanced-cache.php` file content filter to register itself.
-Any API changes from the side of WP Rocket might break this plugin's functionality so please report any issues you might have in the Github issue tracker.
+Any API changes from the side of WP Rocket might break this plugin's functionality so please report any issues you might have in the GitHub issue tracker.